 In the event a student is a witness to or a victim of a crime on campus, the incident is to be reported to the student's instructor or the nearest instructor/ staff person available.
-The Lively instructor/staff person reports to the school resource officer who then handles the law enforcement matter.
-The resource officer, who is a deputy with the Leon County Sheriff 's Department, reports the incident to the school Director and files a report with the Sheriff's Department.
+The LTC instructor/staff person reports to the safety and security coordinator who then handles the law enforcement matter.
+The coordinator will report activities to the appropriate law enforcement agency and report incidents to the school director.